mjswensen/mjswensen.com/blog/_posts/2014-06-08-how-the-gospel-of-christ-relates-to-those-who-passed-on-without-it.md

 title: How the Gospel of Christ Relates to Those Who Passed On Without It
 date: 2014-06-08 11:50:00
 layout: post
+excerpt: The Plan of Salvation is a selfless plan of love.
 sitemap:
   lastmod: 2015-04-10 07:28:13
 ---